Solving UnCrackable Android App Level 1 with Runtime Mobile Security (RMS), based on this video

 > npm install -g rms-runtime-mobile-security

-is up and running on the target device and make a quick test:> frida-ps -Uai
+frida-server is up and running on the target device and make a quick test:> frida-ps -Uai

 PID Name Identifier